North Carolina Online Gambling

 The only section that mentions any type of gaming involving skill is included in prohibited games:

 “A video game based on or involving the random or chance matching of different pictures, words, numbers, or symbols not dependent upon the skill or dexterity of the player.”

 There have been no efforts from lawmakers in North Carolina to consider any type of legalized online poker, casino games, or sports betting.
 The state did allow lottery tickets to be sold online by way of a subscription service, but it was a minimal expansion of the lottery.

 There was a bill in 2017 to legalize and regulated paid-entry fantasy sports games, but it did not make it to a vote in the legislature, and there is no follow-up bill thus far in 2018.

 Some representatives of North Carolina have been involved in efforts to work toward passage of the Restoration of America’s Wire Act (RAWA), which would essentially ban online gambling on the federal level and roll back all state laws.
 The bill seeks to overturn the 2011 decision by the Department of Justice to reinterpret the Wire Act, but it has yet to gain much momentum in Congress.
 No North Carolina legislators are currently proposing a RAWA-type bill.

 On March 7, 2019, House Bill 302 was brought forward to enable wagering on sporting events on tribal lands.
 Any sports betting would have to be in accordance with the underlying tribal-state gaming compact.
-Under the bill, wagers would be permitted on both professional and college sports and will be under review in the late 2019 session.
+Under the bill, wagers would be permitted on both professional and college sports.
+On July 30, the governor of signed the sports betting bill into law!
+Online sports betting is still illegal for the time being and will be next on the table.

 Gambling Sites FAQ